SaidRasinlic/Redux-Toolkit/README.md

-# MERN-Stack-Frontend (Blog App with advanced RTK Queries from the Redux Toolkit)
+# Redux Toolkit (Blog-App with advanced RTK Queries from the Redux Toolkit)

 > This is a Blog-App built with React and Redux but with way harder optimizations and advanced skills like optimistic updates, normalization, RTK queries, memoization and more!